 These headphones don't have a companion app.

 The Skullcandy Hesh ANC have decent Bluetooth compatibility.
-Unfortunately, you can't connect them with more than one device at a time and they don't support NFC pairing to make it easier to connect devices to them.
-That said, they have low latency on PC, iOS, and Android, which makes them suitable for streaming video.
+Unfortunately, you can't connect them with more than one device at a time, and they don't support NFC pairing to make it easier to connect devices to them.
+They also have high latency on PCs, which is disappointing if you like to stream videos.
+That said, they have much lower latency on iOS and Android devices.
 However, some apps compensate for latency differently, so your experience may vary.

 These headphones are only Bluetooth-compatible.